 As Dweck defined it, the growth mindset believes that your talents and strengths can be developed continually throughout your lifetime.
 Learning happens through practice, explicit effort, vicarious learning, and hard work.
 Dweck proposed this mindset in contrast with long-held notions that talents and traits, including intelligence, were innate and remained mostly fixed from birth.

 A growth-oriented outlook helps you identify your personal strengths and room for growth and the ways you need to improve yourself to achieve your goals.
 After 30 years in the learning community, schools, companies, organisations, life coaches, and those focused on personal fulfilment have firmly embraced the growth mindset.
 A growth mindset empowers you to take control of your own life, realise your dreams, and improve yourself in personally meaningful ways.

 The Difference Between Fixed and Growth Attitudes

-This positive, growth-oriented attitude is contrasted with a more fixed view of learning.
+This upbeat, growth-oriented attitude is contrasted with a more fixed view of learning.
 The fixed mindset believes that you are born with all the talents, gifts, traits, and capabilities you will ever have, which means that attempting to grow and change is fruitless.
 Those with this way of thinking about themselves and the world often find that they must prove themselves to others or compete because they value only showing their capabilities, not improving them.
 When you do not believe you can grow your character, intelligence, or talents, you tend to focus on ways to demonstrate what you already know.

-• The growth mindset learns from criticism while the fixed mindset ignores this feedback because they do not believe they have anything to learn from it.
+- The growth mindset learns from criticism, while the fixed mindset ignores this feedback because they do not believe they have anything to learn from it.